yanghankyeul/yanghankyeul.github.io/_pages/cv.md

 ======
 * Nuclear Latency: Janus-faced Consequences of U.S. Political Influence for Proteges' Nuclear Capability (accepted at _Foreign Policy Analysis_)
 * U.S. Allies’ Foreign Policy Alignment in an Era of Great Power Competition: An Analysis of Domestic Politics (with Daekwon Son and Kyung Suk Lee; accepted at _Contemporary Security Policy_)
+* Revisiting Our Understanding of Major Power Diplomacy (with Chen Shen; conditionally accepted at _International Studies Quarterly_)
+* Modeling Hierarchical Spatial Interdependence for Limited Dependent Variables (with Ali Kagalwala; conditionally accepted at _Political Analysis_)
+* Introducing the Diplomatic Visits with France Dataset, 1950-2020 (with Ringailė Kuokštytė; conditionally accepted at _Conflict Management and Peace Science_)
 * Major Power Rivalry and Wedge Strategy of Concessions (R&R at the _Journal of Conflict Resolution_)
-* Revisiting Our Understanding of Major Power Diplomacy (with Chen Shen; R&R at _International Studies Quarterly_)
 * Extended Trade Dependence, Alliance Network, and Conflict Initiation (with Quan Li; R&R at the _Journal of Peace Research_)
-* Introducing the Diplomatic Visits with France Dataset, 1950-2020 (with Ringailė Kuokštytė; R&R at _Conflict Management and Peace Science_)
-* Modeling Hierarchical Spatial Interdependence for Limited Dependent Variables (with Ali Kagalwala; R&R at _Political Analysis_)

 Teaching